Vendicated/Vencord/src/plugins/channelMessageCount/README.md

 # ChannelMessageCount

-Shows message counts in server channels.
+A plugin for showing the total number of messages in server channels.

-Counts are fetched lazily for channels as they appear in the channel list and are cached to avoid repeatedly querying Discord.
-Regular channels use Discord's message search results, while threads use their built-in message count when available.
+- Counts are fetched lazily for channels as they appear in the channel list and are cached to avoid Discord rate limits

-## Notes

-- Counts may not appear instantly for every channel in a server.
-- Counts may be temporarily unavailable while Discord search is indexing.
-- Counts can be refreshed and failed fetches retried using the plugin settings.
+- Regular channels use Discord's message search results and threads use Discord's builtin message count when available
+- Failed fetches are retried after a configurable delay

 ![](https://github.com/user-attachments/assets/4e8b247f-ca0e-49ef-86b6-8503f60aeaab)